arshsinghphd/TeamActivities/Module04/README.md

 # While loop and Abstraction Discussion

-In this workshop, you will warm up using learning about `while` loops, and then explore the concept of abstraction building an small application to illustrate the idea.
+In this Team Activity, you will warm up using learning about `while` loops, and then explore the concept of abstraction building an small application to illustrate the idea.

 ## Part 1: While Loops